antonygills/test/README.md

 ## References
 ###### TestCases:

-JUnit test cases are available in the path, ["/src/test/java/com/cba/simulator"](environment-simulator/src/test/java/com/cba/simulator), which would run on build using Maven.
+JUnit test cases are available in the path ["/src/test/java/com/cba/simulator"](environment-simulator/src/test/java/com/cba/simulator), which would run on build using Maven.

 ###### Documentation:

-Documentations are available in the path, ["/doc"](environment-simulator/doc/).
+Documentations are available in the path ["/doc"](environment-simulator/doc/).

 ## Author / Contribution

 Gills Antony

+## Version

+1.0 - Initial and complete release version.

+## License

+This project is licensed under the GNU License.
+See the [LICENSE](/LICENSE) for details.